memgraph/docs/docs/tutorials/graph-modeling.md

 ![graph-modeling-properties](../data/tutorials/graph-modeling/graph-modeling-properties.png)

-## 3. The labeled property graph model
+## 3. Designing a graph database schema

-Graph data modeling is the process in which a user describes an arbitrary domain as a connected graph of nodes and relationships with properties and labels.
+Now that you are familiar with basic terminology it is time do dive into graph database schema.

+When designing a graph database, the first and most important step is defining what will it be used for.
+Different requirements will lead to different information structures, relationships, designs, and in the end, implementations.
+When starting with the design process, it is always a good practice to write down the requirements the database needs to cover.

 In the graph world, the “property graph” style of graphing makes it possible to rethink the representation of data models.
 This kind of data model is very close to what people draw on whiteboards.
 They are very easy to visualize and easily follow the thought flow.

+### 3.1 Graph property model

 From trying to explain concepts while holding the presentation to complex board pins-and-red-string connections seen in detective movies, we are trying to